wkumari/draft-vandergaast-edns-client-subnet/README.md

    able to tell one part of the network that the data does not exist, while telling another part of the network that it does.

-   Several other implementations, however, do not support being able to mix positive and negative answers, and thus interoperability is a problem.
-It is recommended that no specific behavior regarding negative answers be relied upon.